iamarkaj/car_parking_AI/README.md

 Plot rewards and losses in real-time based on matplotlib.
 To plot: uncomment `plot(counter, all_rewards, losses)` in `main.py`

 ## Future Works
-- Add connection proocols to improve the connection between client and server.
+- Add connection protocols to improve the connection between client and server.
 - Implement better Reinforcement Learning algorithms to reduce training time and accuracy.

 ## Credits